“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 jiggle in the center.
 Remove the pan from the oven using an oven mitt and let sit for 5 minutes.
 The remaining eggs in

 the center will continue to cook.

 - Slide the frittata out of the pan and cut into four equal pieces.

 Serve one wedge (¼ of the frittata) for the equivalent of one egg.

 Please note that this recipe should be a fun addition to your pet’s diet and not a replacement meal plan.
 If you have questions about your dog’s diet, please consult your vet.

-Find this, along with 9 more fun, easy, and healthy recipes to share with your best furry friend right here.
+Find this, along with 9 more fun, easy, and healthy recipes to share with your best furry friend, please check right here.